Declan McKenna discography

 This is the discography of English singer, songwriter, and musician Declan McKenna.
 His debut studio album, What Do You Think About the Car?, was released in July 2017.
 The album peaked at number eleven on the UK Albums Chart.
 The album includes the singles "Brazil", "Paracetamol", "Bethlehem", "Isombard", "The Kids Don't Wanna Come Home", "Humongous", "Why Do You Feel So Down?", "Make Me Your Queen" and "Listen to Your Friends".
 His second studio album, Zeros, was released in September 2020.
 The album includes the singles "Beautiful Faces", "The Key to Life on Earth", "Daniel, You're Still a Child" and "Be an Astronaut".
+In February 2024, he released his third studio album, What Happened to the Beach?, via his own record label, Tomplicated.